davyengone/affluenza/Readme.txt

 -Google Maps V3
 -CartoDB
 -Zillow
--Instagram
+-Instagram ->not yet
--Twitter
+-Twitter ->not yet

 To Do
 -Iron out kinks with iron-router
--include share buttons for facebook and Google+
+	-use #hidden class in conjunction with Meteor.startup() and then Template.map.rendered() -include share buttons for facebook and Google+
 -link up twitter and instagram with markerclusters -Get the layer selector working
--Add side-by-side comparison via buttons on popups, potentially routed to a comparison page -Add forum, links to neighborhood-related posts from forum in popups when browsing the maps
+-Add side-by-side comparison via buttons in modals, potentially pinned or routed to a comparison page -Add forum, links to neighborhood-related posts from forum in popups when browsing the maps